dopeboy/dopeboy.github.io/_posts/2015-2-27-consulting.md

 Being a consultant means I am my own boss.
 I get to decide my schedule.
 If working on the weekend means more time to work on side projects and research startup ideas during the week, I can.
 If I absolutely have to push back a deadline, I can.
 If I need to visit my family on the west coast and work remotely for long stretches, I can.

 The downside to the independence is the lack of structure and routine.
 Workload can swing wildly from one week to another.
-Goals that require a recurring commitment such as exercise or cooking dinner sometimes take a backseat.
+Goals that require a recurring commitment such as exercise or cooking sometimes take a backseat.

 ### Value of time